AAFC-Bioinfo-AAC/template-repository/README.md

 ## Contribution

+> ────────────────────────────────
-*Optional section: Provide guidelines for contributing to the project, if applicable.*
+> 👉 [Optional section] Provide guidelines for contributing to the project, if applicable.
+> ────────────────────────────────

-If you would like to contribute to this project, please review the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) and ensure you adhere to our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to foster a respectful and inclusive environment.
+Contributions are welcome!
+Please review the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) and ensure you adhere to our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to foster a respectful and inclusive environment.

 ---